airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 original number!
 Remember the first division remainder goes to the far right, so from the bottom up you have 11101011001001.

-Each digit in a binary number is called a *bitbits*, which stands for *binary digitbinary digit*.
-Remember, computers divide up their memory into storage locations called bytesbytes.
+Each digit in a binary number is called a *bit*, which stands for *binary digit*.
+Remember, computers divide up their memory into storage locations called bytes.
 Each storage location on an x86 processor (and most others) is 8 bits long.
 Earlier we said that a byte can hold any number between 0 and 255.
 The reason for this is that the largest number you can fit into 8 bits is 255.
 You can see this for yourself if you convert binary 11111111 into decimal:

     11111111 =